-In order to promote good behaviour within a safe, orderly, classroom 12.
-The class teacher should make it explicit to the children how to present environment, all teachers should take the following guidance into account. their written work and where appropriate how to complete homework tasks.
-1. Make sure all children know and understand the class rules.
-13. Teachers should encourage the children to wear appropriate school 2.
-All equipment and resources within the classroom should be clean, safe uniform.
-Children should not wear jewellery and the reasons for this and accessible.
-They should be safely stored in labelled containers should be explained to them. whenever appropriate to do so.
-14. All children should know exactly what they can do, and what they 3.
-Children should not bring into school their personal possessions that cannot do, in the event of indoor play at lunchtime. they bring into school without the class teacher's consent.
-15. Teachers should remain with their class during wet playtimes, so that 4.
-Children should be reminded constantly not to misuse equipment and children are supervised.
-Children should remain in their classrooms, books. but should have a 'break' from their lessons.
-Arrangements can be 5.
-The teacher should make it clear to the children that they should not made between teachers of adjacent classes to leave their class for the 5. waste paper, and when it is more appropriate to use scrap paper. toilet etc. 6.
-All children should be aware of any 'lining-up' procedures, and how to 16.
-0. 10. experiencing difficulties of any sort, however, they should respect the exit into the corridors and other areas.
-A general rule is that children should walk along corridors with hands behind their backs on the left need for the teaching staff to have their break times and so the hand side. children should only go to the staffroom with permission [when they 7.
-The children should know how to walk safely around school, they have previously spoken to the teacher-on duty or a midday assistant]. should know how to wait or what to do e.g. when they are changed for 17.
-Teachers should ensure that children acknowledge the necessity to tidy PE and others aren't ready. up after themselves, and that this is a corporate responsibility in which 8.
-Children require constant reminders about walking around school, they are expected to participate.
-All classrooms should be left in a walking on the left side of corridors, one way system in cloakroom and clean and tidy state at the end of the school day. the reasons for this.
-18. Teachers should encourage children to use the litter bins, especially at 9.
-The teacher should remind the children to have PE equipment for playtimes, and not create a litter problem. lessons, and they should be aware of the health and safety issues that 19.
-A class notice-board should be prominently on view in all classrooms are an integral part of the PE lessons. with a reminder of the class rules clearly visible.
-Emergency 10.
-Children should be told how they can ask to leave the classroom in procedures should also be on view, with the nearest exit route. order to go to the toilet.
-Younger children, especially the Reception Children should be familiar with the methods of evacuation in the class are taken at playtimes and lunch times by their class teacher, thus event of a fire or other emergency. helping them develop good habits.
-20. Teachers have a responsibility to inform the Headteacher of any 11.
-All children should receive appropriate instructions on how to use and continuous behavioural problems that are disruptive and prevent other respect resources in the library. children from learning and prevent the teacher from teaching. · · · · · ·
+- Teachers should encourage the children to wear appropriate school uniform.
+Children should not wear jewellery and the reasons for this should be explained to them. - All children should know exactly what they can do, and what they cannot do, in the event of indoor play at lunchtime. - Teachers should remain with their class during wet playtimes, so that children are supervised.
+Children should remain in their classrooms, but should have a 'break' from their lessons.
+Arrangements can be made between teachers of adjacent classes to leave their class for the toilet etc. - Children should always feel they can find a teacher if they are experiencing difficulties of any sort, however, they should respect the need for the teaching staff to have their break times and so the children should only go to the staffroom with permission [when they have previously spoken to the teacher-on duty or a midday assistant]. - Teachers should ensure that children acknowledge the necessity to tidy up after themselves, and that this is a corporate responsibility in which they are expected to participate.
+All classrooms should be left in a clean and tidy state at the end of the school day. - Teachers should encourage children to use the litter bins, especially at playtimes, and not create a litter problem. - Teachers have a responsibility to inform the Headteacher of any continuous behavioural problems that are disruptive and prevent other children from learning and prevent the teacher from teaching.

-22. APPENDIX 7 - Home School Agreement
+22.APPENDIX 7 - Home School Agreement